 Good news: These BNCs are the last large hot things you need to solder.
-If you do any more soldering (see optional UHF/SO-239 and Type N Center Pin wires below), it will all be "normal" temp stuff.

 It will look like this when you're done:

-4.4.
+2.4.
 Screwing in the remaining Outputs

 Parts Required

 - Qty 2, UHF/SO-239 female panel mount connectors. - Qty 2, N female panel mount connectors. - Qty 16, M3 x 6mm philips head screws. - Qty 16, M3 nuts. - Qty 2, Banana Plug female panel mount connectors. - They are probably different colors, likely one red and one black, or they might not be.
 The color doesn't matter.